 There are 50,000 winners selected each year.
 They are chosen by dividing the world into regions and allocating no more than 7% of the total green cards to each region.

 Country of Birth

 People from most countries are eligible for the lottery.
-The only countries not qualified for the lottery with the application period beginning on noon of October 2, 2012 and ending at noon on November 3, 2012 (called "DV-2014") were:
+The only countries not qualified for the lottery with the application period beginning on October 1, 2013 and ending on November 2, 2013 (called "DV-2015") were:

 - China (mainland, not including Macau, Taiwan, or Hong Kong)